mparsaafshar/Travel_Recommender/README.md

-🌍 Travel Recommender System
+# 🌍 Travel Recommender System

-A hybrid approach for personalized travel destination recommendations
+## A Hybrid Approach for Personalized Travel Destination Recommendations

+---

-✒️ Project Information
+### ✒️ Project Information

+- **Project Title:**
-Project Title: 🔧 A Tourism Destination Recommender System Based on Fuzzy Clustering and Collaborative Filtering Using Real-Time and Static Destination Features
+  🔧 *A Tourism Destination Recommender System Based on Fuzzy Clustering and Collaborative Filtering Using Real-Time and Static Destination Features*

-Course: 🔧 Real-time embedded systems course
+- **Course:**
+  🔧 Real-time and Embedded Systems Course, University of Tehran

+- **Authors:**
-Authors: 🔧 Mohammadparsa Afshar, Ali Rasouli
+  🔧 Mohammadparsa Afshar, Ali Rasouli

+---

-📁 Files
+### 📁 Files

+- **Travel Recommender System.ipynb**
-Travel Recommender System.ipynb: Main Jupyter Notebook with code and analysis.
+  Main Jupyter Notebook with code and analysis.

+- **Title and Abstract.pdf**
-Title and Abstract.pdf: A brief summery of the project
+  A brief summary of the project.

+- **Datasets:**
-* All datasets used in this project are included in the datasets/ folder of this repository.
+  All datasets used in this project are included in the `datasets/` folder of this repository.

+---

-🚀 Features
+### 🚀 Features

-Data preprocessing and exploration
+- Data preprocessing and exploration

-User-item interaction analysis
+- User-item interaction analysis

-Fuzzy clustering for grouping similar destinations or user behaviors
+- Fuzzy clustering for grouping similar destinations or user behaviors

-Recommendation engine using Surprise library
+- Recommendation engine using Surprise library

-Hybrid filtering approach
+- Hybrid filtering approach

-Simple visualizations of data and results
+- Simple visualizations of data and results

+---

-🧰 Tools & Libraries
+### 🧰 Tools & Libraries

-Pandas
+- Pandas

-NumPy
+- NumPy

-Matplotlib
+- Matplotlib

-Scikit-learn
+- Scikit-learn

-Scikit-fuzzy
+- Scikit-fuzzy

-Surprise
+- Surprise

-Jupyter Notebook
+- Jupyter Notebook